Call for papers: OGEL Special Issue on "Energy Law and Regulation in Low-carbon and Transitional Energy Markets"

 - Energy Law for the Transition

-Abstracts should be submitted by 31 May 2018 to the editors - contact details here - as well as a copy to email@example.com.
-The deadline for the submission of papers is 30 September 2018.
+Abstracts should be submitted to the editors - contact details here - as well as a copy to firstname.lastname@example.org.
+The deadline for the submission of final (draft) papers is 30 September 2018.

 For citation style please follow "The Oxford University Standard for Citation of Legal Authorities" www.law.ox.ac.uk/publications/oscola.php and www.law.ox.ac.uk/published/OSCOLA-4th-edn-Hart-2012.pdf